 They attempt to re-create their youth on “Evergreen”, where the guitar playing is truly inspired, especially new recruit Dickenson, who plucks and plies his instrument like some demented demon intent on possessing the listener’s soul before dragging it down into Hades.
 The Stonesy “Wee Who See the Deep” is a sort of “Gimme Shelter” in slow motion, while the plaintively picturesque “Locust Street” paints a quietly depressing narrative that deserves to be re-heard.

 If any elements of Exile On Main Street could be heard (or seen) through a psychedelic telescope it would probably sound something like “Movin’ On Down the Line,” a song which adds virtually nothing to Rock’s already significant encyclopaedia, however I’m not complaining, because the Crowes were always at their best when imitating their elders.

-The band goes through the motions on the psych-rock-blues of “Wounded Bird”; get all down and filthy with the mums and dads blues-gospel “God’s Got It” (written by Reverend Charlie Jackson, someone I’ve never heard of, but ought to apparently if one is to call themselves a music critic), then go all quasi-hillbilly on the dull to distraction “There’s Gold in Them Hills”.
-Now don’t put away your straw hat and overalls just yet, because closing the album is “Whoa Mule”, another American folk number which has me rummaging through the draw for those Mylanta tablets I always put aside for moments such as these.
+The band goes through the motions on the psych-rock-blues of “Wounded Bird” (an underrated tune if you ask me), get all down and filthy with the mums and dads blues-gospel “God’s Got It” (written by Reverend Charlie Jackson, someone I’ve never heard of, but ought to apparently if one is to call themselves a music critic), then go all quasi-hillbilly on “There’s Gold in Them Hills.”
+Now don’t put away your straw hat and overalls just yet, because closing the album is “Whoa Mule,” another American folk number which just might have the listener wanting to pan for gold.